 Many of the Santa Lucia statues or paintings show Santa Lucia with a sword going into her neck.
 Other artists feature her as a blind girl holding a lamp.

-When Lucia was sentenced to go to the brothel – by divine intervention – she was immovable and the authorities could not carry her away.
+When Lucia was sentenced to go to the brothel – by divine intervention – she was immovable, and the authorities could not carry her away.
 Next, they tried to burn her by fire, but the flames could not burn her.
 Finally, her neck was pierced with a sword, and she died.

-The truth is that we are not really sure if she was blind, burned at the stake, killed by a sword, or lived her life in forced prostitution.
-We do know that references to Santa Lucia are found in early Roman sacramentaries in Sicily and that the fame of Saint Lucia spread throughout Europe.
+The truth is that we are not sure if she was blind, burned at the stake, killed by a sword, or lived her life in forced prostitution.
+We know that references to Santa Lucia are found in early Roman sacramentaries in Sicily and that the fame of Saint Lucia spread throughout Europe.

 The Swedish Santa Lucia Legend